eleavydev/rock-paper-scissors-el/README.md

 ![Instructions and Choice area](https://res.cloudinary.com/dlsbkq7mw/image/upload/v1657053436/Rock%20paper%20scissors/3._Instructions_and_Player_Choice_Rock_Paper_Scissors_page_sqi2un.png)

- - The instruction is a simple one liner: "Player, please make your choice ... choose Rock, Paper or Scissos below:"
+ - The instruction is a simple one liner: "Player, please make your choice ... choose Rock, Paper or Scissors below:"
  - This was an intentional design choice in order to keep the game simple - no complex instructions required!
  - The choice area provides user with the choice of 3 different buttons - 1.
 Rock 2.
 Paper and 3.
 Scissors.
  - The buttons use simple images in fun colours as a design choice again to try keep the game fun, light and enjoyable.